 All Housing.
 Outdoor Burning, Fire Pits, BBQs.
 Residents are prohibited from having or creating a fire outdoors.
-Student organizations must apply for and obtain approval from the Student Activities and Organizations Office in order to use a fire pit on UTA property.
-This includes applying through EH&S using Form 8-105, Fire Pit Permit.
-Additional information on fire pit approval and use can be found on UTA's Fire Pit Guidelines and Instructions located on the EH&S Fire and Life Safety webpage.
+Student organizations must apply for and obtain approval from the Student Activities and Organizations Office in order to use a charcoal or propane grill on UTA property.
+This includes applying through EH&S using Form CO-EHS-F201, Charcoal and Propane Grill Permit.
 BBQ grills, charcoal and lighter fluid are prohibited from being kept inside on-campus housing.
 Common area grills are located throughout apartment communities for common use by residents of the facility.
 When in use, BBQs must be attended at all times.
 Coals must be extinguished immediately after use by dousing with water until completely cooled.
 Never dispose of hot coals in a dumpster or trash container.
+Furthermore, Student organizations must apply for and obtain approval from the Student Activities and Organizations Office in order to use the University Fire Pit site.
+Information on fire pit approval and use can be found on UTA's Fire Pit Guidelines and Instructions located on the EH&S Fire and Life Safety webpage.
+BBQ grills, charcoal and lighter fluid are prohibited from being kept inside oncampus housing.
+Common area grills are located throughout apartment and residence hall communities for common use by residents of the facility.